kenrector/sigma-cpv-kit/README.md

 lcmcpv00.pdf and lcmcpv01.pdf files provide an overview of CP-V.  This material was prepared by Keith to assist the Living Computer Museum install and bring up CP-V on a Sigma 9 computer system.

+MTLU00.tap is a bootable diagnostic progam also provided from Keith Calkins' archive.
+This doesn't run under CP-V, just boot it from mt0.

 ## Installation
 These instructions describe how to install CP-V from the cpcp.tap PO tape using the sigma.ini configuration file.